One of the many gifts that Jesus has given to His church is that of healing prayer.

 Sunday of every month.
 The prayer takes place in the north-east corner of the church under the statue of St. Michael the Archangel.
 Prayer requests always remain anonymous, and no appointment is necessary.

-Monthly Healing Prayer Service
+Quarterly Healing Prayer Service

 You may call the Pastoral Center at 708.687.1370 to request a private appointment with an Intercessory Prayer Team.
 There is no charge for this appointment.
 This time will be dedicated to your prayer needs and takes place in a private and confidential setting in our Pastoral Center located at 5250 W. 155th Street.